-That’s why comparing us with other tools (including Google Hangouts and GoToMeeting) is an important step in choosing your video conferencing solution.
+That’s why taking the time to compare different tools with specific use cases and requirements in mind is an important step in choosing your video conferencing solution.

-Below, we break down the features, integrations, pricing, and more that led us to each of those assessments.
+Below, we’ll break down a few options in terms of features, integrations, pricing, and more—and show you how we got to each of those assessments.

 Note: Would you rather see for yourself than read this comparison?
 You can book a quick product tour to see how RingCentral works—in just 15 to 20 minutes.